 Adjust calorie intake

 Vary the blend of energy sources according to the horse’s behaviour.
 For example, ‘hot’ horses should have less grain and be provided more energy through slower release forms such as fat and fibre.
 Horses at risk of digestive conditions or tying up should also be provided low grain diets.
 McMillan Muscle Relieve is an ideal high-calorie racing feed that supplies energy through fat and fibre rather than grain.
 Monitor body condition regularly and alter caloric intake in relation to the horse’s workload and condition.

 Macro minerals such as calcium (Ca) and phosphorus (P) are critical for the constant bone-remodelling process, especially in young in racehorses.
 Ensure the ratio of Ca to P is around 2:1.
 High-quality commercial feeds will be balanced for calcium and phosphorous.
 Replenish minerals lost through sweat such as sodium, chloride, magnesium and potassium through an adequate daily salt intake and electrolyte replacement on work days.
 Antioxidants, vitamin E and selenium are essential for maintaining muscle health.

 McMillan Equine has a range of high-quality racing feeds that contain a blend of steam-flaked grains, digestible fibre sources and high-quality fat sources to provide an optimum blend of energy for racehorses.
-All McMillan racehorse feeds including Protein Plus, Premium Plus, Sport Horse and Muscle Relieve have been formulated to provide the correct amount of protein and essential nutrients for any racehorse in a balanced way when fed at the correct levels and combined with New Zealand forages.
+All McMillan racehorse feeds including Protein Plus, Premium Plus, Energy Max and Muscle Relieve have been formulated to provide the correct amount of protein and essential nutrients for any racehorse in a balanced way when fed at the correct levels and combined with New Zealand forages.

 For assistance with feeding plans to enhance overall health and performance, consult with an experienced equine nutritionist.